unartig/sepsis_osc/typst/chapters/dnm.typ

 Observing different results for different initializations justifies the introduction of ensembles.
 Lastly row D shows a resilient state, where the phases are clustered while the frequencies are synchronized.

-For the next result, the ensembles were introduced, every configuration of A, B, C and D was simulated for $M=50$ different initializations over an interval of $t=2000$.
+For the next result, the ensembles were introduced, every configuration of A, B, C, and D was simulated for $M=50$ different initializations over an interval of $T_"sim"=2000$.
 The two left-most columns show the standard deviation of the mean phase velocities $s^ot$ for each ensemble member $m$.
 The plots show the temporal evolution of metrics for quantifying phase and frequency coherence, with the two right-most columns of @fig:ensemble show the temporal behavior of the Kuramoto Order Parameter for each individual ensemble member $m in 1,2...M$.
 Where lower values for $R^ot$ indicate decoherence in phases, with its minimum $R^ot = 0$ coincides with a splay state, and for $s^ot$ higher values indicate a larger amount of frequency decoherence and clustering.